Parameterized Spanning Tree Congestion: Introduction

 We begin our work by considering the natural open problem we mentioned above, namely whether {\STC} is FPT parameterized by treewidth.
 We answer this question in the negative and indeed prove something much stronger: Let $\mathcal{C}$ be any class of graphs that satisfies the (very mild) requirement that for each integer $i$ there exists a connected graph in $\mathcal{C}$ that has $i$ vertices.
 Then, for any such class $\mathcal{C}$, {\STC} is W[1]-hard parameterized by the vertex deletion distance to a disjoint union of graphs belonging to $\mathcal{C}$.
-As a corollary, if we set $\mathcal{C}$ to be the class of all stars, {\STC} is shown to be W[1]-hard for parameter vertex-deletion distance to star-forest, hence also for parameter tree-depth plus feedback vertex set (and consequently also for treewidth).
-Alternatively, by setting $\mathcal{C}$ to be the class of all cliques, our proof establishes W[1]-hardness parameterized by the cluster vertex deletion number, and more strongly by the twin-cover of the input graph~\cite{dmtcs/Ganian15}.
-With a couple of modifications, we then show in \cref{thm:hardness:modularwidth} that {\STC} remains NP-complete even on graphs of modular-width at most $4$ and linear clique-width $3$, improving over the previously mentioned hardness result of Okamoto, Otachi, Uehara, and Uno for clique-width $3$~\cite{jgaa/OkamotoOUU11}.
+As a corollary, if we set $\mathcal{C}$ to be the class of all stars, {\STC} is shown to be W[1]-hard for parameter vertex-deletion distance to star-forest, hence also for parameter tree-depth plus feedback vertex number (and consequently also for treewidth).
+Alternatively, by setting $\mathcal{C}$ to be the class of all cliques, our proof establishes W[1]-hardness parameterized by the cluster vertex deletion number, and more strongly by the twin-cover of the input graph~\citep{dmtcs/Ganian15}.
+With a couple of modifications, we then show in \cref{thm:hardness:modularwidth} that {\STC} remains NP-complete even on graphs of modular-width at most $4$, linear clique-width $3$, and shrub-depth $2$, improving over the previously mentioned hardness result by~\cite{jgaa/OkamotoOUU11} for clique-width $3$.
+As a matter of fact, the graphs resulting from our reduction are interval graphs, thus settling the open question posed by~\cite{birthday/Otachi20} on the polynomial-time solvability of {\STC} on interval graphs in the negative. \footnote{This NP-hardness result is in conflict with the polynomial-time algorithm for interval graphs claimed by~\cite{dam/LinL25a}; a subsequent private communication with the authors indicated that, in light of \cref{thm:hardness:modularwidth}, they think that their algorithm is incorrect.}